 Kyoto Art Dolls

-It is though that dolls were first made in the belief that any evil that might affect a child would instead afflict the doll.
-As time went by such dolls as amagatsu and houko evolved into what became the prototype of hina dolls with which children of imperial and noble families played during the Heian period (794-1185).
+It is thought that dolls were first made with the belief that any evil that might befall a child would afflict the doll instead.
+Over time, these dolls evolved into the prototype for the hina dolls that children of imperial and noble families played with during the Heian era (794-1185).

-The form of these dolls was not perfected, however, until sometime during the Edo period (1600-1868).
-Gosho dolls, isho dolls and ichimatsu dolls, all of which are ornamental rather than a child's toy, appeared around the same time and are still being made today.
+The form of these dolls was not perfected, however, until sometime during the Edo era (1600-1868).
+Gosho, isho and ichimatsu dolls, all of which are intended for decoration rather than play, appeared around the same time and are still being produced today.

 How to make

-The production process is based on a very minute division of roles where every craftsman involved possesses sophisticated techniques that have been handed down in a "father-to-son-type transmission.”
+The production process is based on a precise division of labor in which each craftsman is specialized in sophisticated techniques that have been handed down from father to son.
 Materials used are carefully-selected, premium-quality natural materials.